 Business Process Model and Notation (BPMN)

 The standard for the representation of business processes: BPMN is considered a recognized modeling language in process management.
 There are various conventions and best practices that are specified.
 The representation method is based on the flowcharting but is used exclusively for business processes.
-You can find more information about BPMN here.
+More information about BPMN.

-When modeling process flows using flow chart templates, the following modeling rules need to be observed:
+When modeling process flows using flow chart templates, you should follow these modeling rules:

 - There is a start and end event

 - The sequence is shown fluidly: from top to bottom or left to right

 - The (connecting) arrows are not crossing each other

 - All decisions have at least two outputs (e.g., yes/no)